hssmalo/steampunkfantasy/rules.md

 Blind Setup:
 Place a GM Screen (or something) between each side.
 Set up your units without know how the other side has set up.
 Set up simultainiusly.
 Place units in the hexes 2.5 and 3 hexes from the edge of your side.
-Remeber to give them the appropriate speed as you see fit.
+Remeber to give them the appropriate starting speed as you see fit.

 # Victory Condition